digital-futures-academy/airport-challenge/DaisyREADME.md

 # Airport Challenge

-// Please write your own README detailing how to install your project, how to run the tests, how you approached the problem and provide screenshots of interacting with your program.
+// Please write your own README detailing how to install your project, **how to run the tests**, how you approached the problem and provide screenshots of interacting with your program.

-//If you refer to the solution of another coach or student, please put a link to that in your README.

 ## How to Install and Run the Project

+The programme has three classes which you need to create instances of:

+- what classes there are - what the input needs to be for each

 - Can view the total number of planes and airports in existent (that have been created)
 - explain how the stormy weather application works

+> Run **node airportRunWay.js** in the terminal to run the project.

 ## How to Run the Tests

+There are 20 tests altogether.

+> Run **node testRunner.js** in the terminal to run the tests.

+## How I Approached the Problem

+# Identifying the Nouns and Verbs from the User Stories

 ```